-Madeleine Lim is an award-winning filmmaker with 25 years of experience as a producer, director, cinematographer and editor.
+Madeleine Lim is an award-winning filmmaker with over 25 years of experience as a producer, director, cinematographer and editor.
 Her films have screened at sold-out theaters at international film festivals around the world, including the Vancouver International Film Festival, Mill Valley Film Festival, and Amsterdam Amnesty International Film Festival.
 Her work has been featured at universities and museums like the de Young, and Asian Art in San Francisco, and Crocker Art in Sacramento, and broadcast to millions on PBS.

 Lim’s films have received awards from the prestigious and highly competitive Paul Robeson Independent Media Fund, as well as the Frameline Film Completion Fund.
 She received the 1997 Award of Excellence from the San Jose Film & Video Commission’s Joey Awards and won the 1998 National Educational Media Network Bronze Apple Award.
 From 2000 to 2003, she was a California Arts Council Artist-in-Residence.
-The Featured Filmmaker at the 2006 APAture Asian American Arts Festival, Lim has thrice been awarded the San Francisco Arts Commission Individual Artist Commission for her films.
+The Featured Filmmaker at the 2006 APAture Asian American Arts Festival, Lim has four times been awarded the San Francisco Arts Commission Individual Artist Commission for her films.
 She received grants from the Community Story Fund from Cal Humanities and the San Francisco Foundation Bay Area Documentary Fund for her film, The Worlds of Bernice Bing (2013), which won the Audience Award at the 2013 Queer Women of Color Film Festival.
 She holds a BA in Cinema from San Francisco State University, where she was awarded Outstanding Cinema Student of the Year.
 Since 2004, she has been an Adjunct Professor in the Film/Media Studies Department at the University of San Francisco.

 At the age of 23, Lim escaped persecution by the Singaporean government for her organizing work as a young lesbian artist-activist.
 Ten years later, she created the award-winning documentary Sambal Belacan in San Francisco (1997), a film that is still banned in Singapore for its exploration of race, sexuality and nationality.
-As one of a small number of queer women of color filmmakers on the international film festival circuit, she saw that only queer women of color would tell their own authentic stories.
+As one of a small number of queer women of color filmmakers on the international film festival circuit in the late 1990s, she saw that only queer women of color would tell their own authentic stories.
 QWOCMAP is the result of her vision and she founded the organization in 2000 with the belief that a community of artist-activist filmmakers could change the face of filmmaking and the social justice movement.

 She is a filmmaker, writer and dancer, she is the writer, producer and director of Ain’t I A Woman? which has screened at the Langston Hughes African American Film Festival and Translations: the Seattle Transgender Film Festival, among many others around the world.
 She is a member of the QWOCMAP Productions Team responsible for story development.
 She has also produced numerous films, which include Don’t Fence Me In: Major Mary and the Karen Refugees from Burma, which won the Grand Jury Award for Best Documentary from the 2006 Washington D.C.
 Independent Film Festival and the Director’s Citation Award from the 2006 Black Maria Film Festival.
 She got her start in the 2001 QWOCMAP screenwriting workshop, where she wrote two feature-length screenplays.
 She has performed in the U.S., Latin America and Europe as a poet and dancer.
 She is a Cave Canem Poetry Fellow and won the Audre Lorde/Pat Parker Award and the Astraea Emerging Lesbian Writers Award.
 She also won the Irene Weed Dance Award and Robert Kuykendall Dance Scholarship.